advancedAgritek-BB/coinTrader2.0/README.md

 - Risk management with drawdown limits and volume/volatility filters
 - Live trading or dry-run simulation
 - Optional backtesting per regime
-**Note:** On-chain DEX execution on Solana is currently a stub.
-The provided code only simulates swaps and does not submit real transactions.
+On-chain DEX execution on Solana now uses the Jupiter aggregator to submit real transactions when not running in dry-run mode.

 Edit `crypto_bot/config.yaml` and run `wallet_manager.py` to set up your credentials.
 The